gjstart/gittutorcn/readme.txt

-Git is a version contrl system.
+Git is distributed version control system.
 Git is free software.